Trianglen Waiting Hall: History

 During the negotiations in Copenhagen City Council, in 1904, its chairman, Emil Slomann, who found the building's exterior interesting but expected some controversy about it, observed "it will probably be called a tureen lid by some people [...] but a tureen lid can also be beautiful".

-The design was finally approced in 1907.
+The design was finally approved in 1907.
 The Association for the Beautification of the Capital (Foreningen til Hovedstadens Forskønnelse) was consulted on the matter and approved of the project.

 The building was later operated as a kiosk under the name "The Bee" (Danish: Bien), possibly as a reference to an existing colloquial.
-The name of the kiosk was probably instrumental in giving the name "YJe Bee" a quasi official status as the name of the building even after it closed.
+The name of the kiosk was probably instrumental in giving the name "The Bee" a quasi-official status as the name of the building even after it closed.

 The building was listed in the Danish registry of protected buildings and places on 11 February 1986.